AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 - **Monitor CDN**: To monitor Fastly CDN performance in Adobe Commerce Cloud, you can take the following actions:

     - **Leverage New Relic for monitoring**: Adobe Commerce offers New Relic to monitor Fastly performance and other metrics on staging and production environments.
-This tool can provide insights into server health, CDN caching, and network requests over time, which can help identify patterns and optimize CDN settings.
+This tool provides insights into server health, CDN caching, and network requests over time, which helps identify patterns and optimize CDN settings.

     - **Fastly logs analysis**: For Adobe Commerce Cloud Pro projects, you can use New Relic Logs to review and analyze Fastly CDN and WAF log data to track performance trends, security events, and diagnose errors or latency issues.

     - **Use cURL commands**: Run cURL commands with Fastly-specific headers to inspect your site's cache status.
-Key response headers include X-Cache (HIT/MISS), Fastly-Module-Enabled, Fastly-Magento-VCL-Uploaded, and Cache-Control to verify caching and module status (Adobe documentation provides sample cURL commands for both staging and production environments).
+Key response headers include `X-Cache` (HIT/MISS), `Fastly-Module-Enabled`, `Fastly-Magento-VCL-Uploaded`, and `Cache-Control` to verify caching and module status.
+Adobe provides sample cURL commands for both staging and production environments.

-    - **Check header information**: Inspect headers such as Cache-Control, Pragma, and X-Magento-Tags to confirm appropriate caching behavior and tag handling on cached content.
+    - **Check header information**: Inspect headers such as `Cache-Control`, `Pragma`, and `X-Magento-Tags` to confirm appropriate caching behavior and tag handling on cached content.
 Proper header values indicate whether caching configurations are effectively applied across the CDN.

     - **Fastly debugging and testing**: Use Fastly's debugging feature to identify and troubleshoot issues with cache HIT and MISS rates, caching logic, or incorrect header responses, which can point to configuration issues or misalignment with expected caching rules.

-These monitoring steps can help maintain optimal CDN performance and address issues that might affect site speed and reliability.
+These monitoring steps help maintain optimal CDN performance and address issues that affect site speed and reliability.

 >[!TIP]
 >